WHO are you BEFORE you are black, white, brown, man, woman, gay, straight, Jedi, et cetera?

-Maybe that’s why we ‘cling’ to our identities, at least they are some THING; a tangible and easily relatable thing to be exact.
+Maybe that’s why we ‘cling’ to our identities, at least they are some THING; some tangible and easily relatable thing to be exact.
 Just look around.
 There are millions upon millions of people who LOOK just like YOU!
 People you can IDENTIFY with.
 You now have somewhere to place your SELF.
-Doesn’t matter if it’s resting on a shaky, superficial foundation…just pile some ‘culture’ on top to weigh it down.
+Doesn’t matter if it’s a shaky, superficial foundation…just pile some ‘culture’ on top to weigh it down.

 For those of you who read that and are thinking this…

 Who the hell is everybody?!
 Aren’t they just other ‘lost ones’ clinging to tenuous-ass identities?
 Why listen to them?
 Besides, all they’re REALLY doing is telling you WHAT you are.
 Nobody can tell you WHO you are because, as I stated above, nobody REALLY knows; hence the constant confusion, the constant fighting, the constant FEAR!!!!

 Relative distinctions are heavily reliant on the existence of other relative distinctions; so all of you out there talking about how proud you are to be this or that go find someone who isn’t this or that and thank them for YOUR identity because without them you wouldn’t BE anything……well, maybe you’d just be you, but once a-goddamn-gain we don’t have any idea who we REALLY are so…

 Maybe there’s a way to find out.
 Maybe we can navigate the murky, gray unknown that is the self (a frontier more confusing to us than the far reaches of space) to get closer to—but still remain far away from—an understanding of who we truly are.

 Nah.
 That’s too scary…and pointless.
 Why dig if all we’re going to discover is just more dirt?